nizn1770/Archimedes/README.txt

 Known bugs:
-- key binds work in all windows
+- key binds don't work in all windows
     - don't know that we need it in all